*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The Great Railroad Strike of 1877 heralded a new era of labor conflict in the United States.
 That year, mired in the stagnant economy that followed the bursting of the railroads’ financial bubble in 1873, rail lines slashed workers’ wages (even, workers complained, as they reaped enormous government subsidies and paid shareholders lucrative stock dividends).
 Workers struck from Baltimore to St. Louis, shutting down railroad traffic—the nation’s economic lifeblood—across the country.

 Courts, police, and state militias suppressed the strikes, but it was federal troops that finally defeated them.
 When Pennsylvania militiamen were unable to contain the strikes, federal troops stepped in.
 When militia in West Virginia refused to break the strike, federal troops broke it instead.
-On the orders of the President, American soldiers were deployed all across northern rail lines.
+On the orders of the president, American soldiers were deployed all across northern rail lines.
 Soldiers moved from town to town, suppressing protests and reopening rail lines.
-Six weeks after it had begun, the strike had been crushed.3
+Six weeks after it had begun, the strike had been crushed.
+Nearly 100 Americans died in “The Great Upheaval.”
+Workers destroyed nearly $40 million worth of property.
+The strike galvanized the country.
+It convinced laborers of the need for institutionalized unions, persuaded businesses of the need for even greater political influence and government aid, and foretold a half century of labor conflict in the United States.2

 II.
 The March of Capital